By: Jennifer Infanti, researcher at Department of Public Health and Nursing

 We have also carried out an extensive qualitative study with 41 men and 76 women in 12 focus group discussions in community settings to explore perceptions of domestic violence in pregnancy.
 This was published in Global Health Action in 2016.
 In this work, we learned that other events than those covered in the AAS could be classified as domestic violence in Nepal and have the potential for harmful effects on a woman’s pregnancy.
 The community members identified culturally-specific forms of DV such as mothers-in-law restricting or denying food to pregnant women; being forced to perform long days of heavy manual labour into late pregnancy; bullying, belittling, threats and psychological stress related to dowries; and psychological stress related to cultural preference, familial pressure and taunting to give birth to a son.

-The findings of our study were promising.
+The findings of our study were promising, as published in the International Journal of Environmental Research and Public Health in 2020.
 We observed that the range of safety measures used by women increased from baseline to follow-up.
 However, the main weakness was the follow-up cohort study design as we were unable to compare the use of safety measures with other types of intervention.
 Therefore, in ADVANCE 2, we plan to test the intervention in a randomised controlled trial compared to standard care in both of our partner hospitals.
 This will expand the evidence-base on health sector interventions to address domestic violence in low-income country settings.
 The long-term goal is to integrate safety planning into standard antenatal care in Nepal.